billsix/programmingFromTheGroundUp/docs/source/otherlang.rst

 the users of your program don't.
 In an interpreted language, you have to be sure that the user has an interpreter installed for your program, and that the computer knows which interpreter to run your program with.
-However, interpeted languages tend to be more flexible, while compiled languages are more rigid.
+However, interpreted languages tend to be more flexible, while compiled languages are more rigid.

-Language choice is usually driven by available tools and support for programming methods rather than by whether a language is compiled or interpretted.
+Language choice is usually driven by available tools and support for programming methods rather than by whether a language is compiled or interpreted.
 In fact many languages have options for either one.

 High-level languages, whether compiled or interpreted, are oriented around you, the programmer, instead of around the machine.
 This opens